- Undergraduate Students

 English Language Requirements

-- We also accept a range of other secure English language tests.
+- The university also accepts a range of other secure English language tests.

 Accommodation for International Students

 - All international students who have firmly accepted an offer and have applied before the relevant deadline are guaranteed accommodation.